Chart Color Schemes

 The level of residential development activity in Hinchinbrook is very low in comparison to the average area assessed nationally by AreaSearch

-Hinchinbrook has averaged approximately 19 new dwelling approvals annually over the past five financial years, totalling 98 homes.
-As of FY26, there have been 5 approvals recorded.
-The population has decreased during this period, yet housing supply has remained adequate relative to demand, creating a balanced market with good buyer choice.
-New properties are constructed at an average cost of $258,000, below the regional average, suggesting affordable housing options for buyers.
+Hinchinbrook averaged approximately 19 new dwelling approvals annually over the past five financial years, totalling 98 homes.
+As of FY26, 6 approvals have been recorded.
+Despite population decline during this period, housing supply has remained adequate relative to demand, maintaining a balanced market with varied buyer options.
+New properties are constructed at an average cost of $258,000, below the regional average, offering more affordable housing choices.

 Frequently Asked Questions - Development